icco/locative.garden/stories/intro.typ

 == What is locative.garden

-Definition of locative: of, relating to, or being a grammatical case that denotes the place where someone or something is present or the place where an event occurs.#footnote[https://www.merriam-webster.com/dictionary/locative retrieved on 2022-01-09]
+/ Locative: of, relating to, or being a grammatical case that denotes the place where someone or something is present or the place where an event occurs.#footnote[https://www.merriam-webster.com/dictionary/locative retrieved on 2022-01-09]

-Definition of garden: a plot of ground where herbs, fruits, flowers, or vegetables are cultivated.#footnote[https://www.merriam-webster.com/dictionary/garden retrieved on 2022-01-09]
+/ Garden: a plot of ground where herbs, fruits, flowers, or vegetables are cultivated.#footnote[https://www.merriam-webster.com/dictionary/garden retrieved on 2022-01-09]

 == Who is Nat Welch

+...

 == Original Kickstarter Announcement